mehanig/serverless-photo-albums-azure/README.md

 Pages are generated from JS files with inlined templates at build time using mustache and then put into pages folder using gulp.

+# How to add albums

+Just add folder with same name to `orig` and `previews` Azure Blob Storage, after it rerun `yarn export` and upload new version to Azure.
+(Will be hanlded by Azure DevOps in the next version)

 # How to build locally

 - `npm install`